Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Related work

-\paragraph{Neural Network Expansion.} Expansion can reduce the computational cost of training neural networks by re-using smaller pre-trained models.
-Furthermore, many real-world applications are continuous by nature~\citep{douillard2022dytox} and thus require that the capacity of the model increases to allow learning over multiple datasets~\citep{li2019learn}.
-Accordingly, several expansion strategies have been explored in deep learning. \citet{fahlman1989cascade} and \citet{Gutstein2007KnowledgeTI} added hidden units and layers respectively, but kept existing parameters frozen, limiting learning to the new parameters.
-Meanwhile, \citet{chen2016net2net} introduced a function-preserving expansion method for MLPs and CNNs, called Net2net, that keeps existing units trainable.
-More recently, numerous strategies have been explored for Transformers as well~\citep{gong2019efficient, gu-etal-2021-transformer, wang2023learning, gesmundo2023composable}.
-Nonetheless, these methods lack a mechanism to assess whether expanding the model will yield an improvement and provide no signal regarding how or by how much to expand.
+Expansion can reduce the computational cost of training neural networks by re-using smaller pre-trained models.
+Many real-world applications are inherently continuous~\citep{douillard2022dytox}, requiring models to increase in capacity to accommodate learning across multiple datasets~\citep{li2019learn}.
+Accordingly, various expansion strategies have been explored in deep learning.
+Early approaches by \citet{fahlman1989cascade} and \citet{Gutstein2007KnowledgeTI} added hidden units and layers, respectively, but kept existing parameters frozen, limiting learning to the new parameters.
+In contrast, \citet{chen2016net2net} introduced Net2net, a function-preserving expansion method for MLPs and CNNs that that allows existing units to remain trainable.
+More recently, expansion techniques have been explored for Transformers as well~\citep{gong2019efficient, gu-etal-2021-transformer, wang2023learning, gesmundo2023composable}.
+However,, these methods lack a systematic way to assess whether expanding the model will improve performance and provide no guidance on how or by how much to expand.
 Unlike these prior works, we do not introduce a new expansion method; instead, we introduce a flexible and inexpensive way to easily estimate the impact of expansion on the model's generalization.